 The lower tuition fees are one of the most compelling benefits of attending state schools.
-State schools receive almost 90% of the funding from the state.
+They receive almost 90% of the funding from the state.
 That allows them to offer high-quality facilities at a much lower cost of tuition.

-State schools have a larger student body, mainly because of their lower tuition fees.
-If you like the idea of being a part of a large student body, you’ll enjoy studying in a state university.
-All college events are well-attended with the contestants knowing they will get plenty of support from their peers, whether it is in the sports field or the theater.
+State schools tend to have a larger student body, mainly because of their lower tuition fees.
+If you like the idea of being a part of larger classes and campus, you’ll enjoy studying in a state university.
+Keep in mind though that not every state college will fit this expectation – some are actually on the small side!

-State colleges do not just attract a large number of students.
+State colleges do not just attract a large number of students – they attract diversity.
 The students that attend these institutions hail from different ethnicities, backgrounds, social, and financial strata.
 This allows individuals of all kinds to blend in and find their niche in the social landscape.
 In addition, state schools also offer a wider variety of extracurricular activities, giving students even more opportunities to socialize.

 The diverse demographic is also among the major reasons for a vibrant campus culture which retains its flavor over the years and matures into something unique for each school.

-Working while studying can be challenging but if you can manage it, it is a great way to earn extra money that can help reduce your overall debt.
+Working while studying can be challenging but if you can manage it, it is a great way to earn extra money.
 If you decide to work while pursuing a degree, getting a job on campus can be a huge relief as that means you don’t have to spend another hour or so just traveling to and from your place of work.
 They may also offer more opportunities for work-study programs.